LonoCloud/clj-protocol/README.md

 [//]: # (This should be kept in sync with docs/examples.md)

-The project includes three (or four) working examples:
+The project includes four working examples:

+* A DHCP client
-* A DHCP client and server
+* A DHCP server that uses an IP lease pool
 * An ICMP/ping client
 * A pcap file parser